tmkim/mle-basic/README.txt

 05/02:
     > look into save/quit error
         ** Fixed by unsubscribing after routing (in begin-exam)!
-        -- TODO: clean up subscriptions everywhere and make sure to unsubscribe appropriately
+        -- TODO:DONE?: clean up subscriptions everywhere and make sure to unsubscribe appropriately

 05/06:
-    TODO: when deleting an exam, update exam numbers to make sense
+    DONE: when deleting an exam, update exam numbers to make sense
     > work on adding sidebar nav for question numbers
         * basics kinda functional
             - displays table with correct amount of question numbers